shinout/jsrel/README.md

 Throws an error if already exists, unlike **JSRel.use**.
 Arguments are the same as JSRel.use except options.reset, which is invalid in JSRel.create()

+### JSRel.createIfNotExists(uniqId, options) ###
+Creates instance if not exist.
+Gets previously created instance if already exists.
+**options** is optional when loading an existing database, and required when creating a new database.
+Actually, this is the alias for JSRel.use(uniqId, options)

 ### JSRel.$import(uniqId, data_str, options) ###
 Imports **data_str** and creates a new instance with **uniqId**.